 - Reroofing with concrete tile*

-- Any other projects and plan reviews as determined by Plan Check Supervisor
+- Any other projects and plan reviews as determined by Plan Review Supervisor

 * Time based on project acceptance once plans include all minimum requirements, including required project approvals such as Architectural Review Board approval.

 Depending on the type of project the timeline for project turnaround varies.
-All applications for plan check must include a completed Plan Check Questionnaire.
+All applications for plan review must include a completed Plan Review Questionnaire.
 The Questionnaire will also help determine which forms and applications are necessary for a complete submittal.
-Information regarding Plan Check Documents has been published online to assist applicants in preparing a complete submission.
+Information regarding Plan Review Documents has been published online to assist applicants in preparing a complete submission.

 Documents must be submitted electronically through the Electronic Plan Review system.